 8. The Upgrade

-This show provides information on a wide variety of topics.
+The Upgrade show provides information on a wide variety of topics.
 You’ll learn strategies for self-improvement from hosts Alice Bradley and Melissa Kirsch, along with their weekly guests.

 Listeners can tune in every week to learn how to do stuff.
 For example, one week you might learn how to become an expert at small talks.
 The next week’s episode could feature a neurologist with information on how listeners can improve their memories (quite useful for productivity).
 Then, the following week, there could be a financial expert giving advice on managing finances.